fernandootoni/FernandoOtoni/README.md

 - 👋 Hi, I’m @FernandoOtoni
-- 👀 I’m interested in learning web development
+- 👀 Looking for opportunities
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 HTML, CSS and Javascript, Firebase, jQuery and Bootstrap
 - 💞️ I’m looking to collaborate on everything i can learn
 - 📫 How to reach me...
-Instagram @fernandootoni, Email feer.otoni@hotmail.com
+Instagram @fernandootoni, e-mail feer.otoni@hotmail.com

 <!---
 FernandoOtoni/FernandoOtoni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.